MSU-DHI-Lab/data-workflows-workshop/START_HERE.md

 ## Quick 3-click skim
 - Click `WORKSHOP_OVERVIEW.md` for the big picture.
 - Click `TOOLBOX_SETUP.md` to see what access you need.
-- Click `day-01-metadata-cleaning-and-normalization/` to preview the flow and artifacts.
+- Click `day-01-metadata-cleaning-and-normalization/` to preview the flow and deliverables.

 ## Path for learners
 1) Read this page and `TOOLBOX_SETUP.md` to confirm you’re ready.
 2) Start with Day 01 for legibility, then jump to the day that fits your immediate need.
 Each stands alone.
-3) Use the job aids in each `02-job-aids/` when you get stuck, and capture artifacts in `05-artifacts/`.
+3) Use the job aids in each `02-job-aids/` when you get stuck, and capture deliverables in `05-deliverables/`.

 ## Path for trainers or adopters
 1) Skim `WORKSHOP_OVERVIEW.md` for the agenda, prep checklist, and facilitation notes.
 2) Run Day 01 end-to-end once before teaching, then adjust the datasets and examples to match your institution.

 ## Why this repo is organized this way
-Each day lives as a day folder with primers, labs, job aids, assessments, diagrams, and an artifacts folder.
+Each day lives as a day folder with primers, labs, job aids, assessments, diagrams, and a deliverables folder.
 This keeps things portable: you can run a single session, swap in your own datasets, or adopt the whole sequence.